How to enroll and FAQs

 - Cannot be enrolled in Medicare, TRICARE or TRICARE for Life.

 - Haven’t received Veterans Affairs (VA) benefits within the past three months, except for preventive care.
-If an employee has a disability rating from the VA, this exclusion doesn’t apply.
+If employees have a disability rating from the VA, this exclusion doesn’t apply.

-Please note: If an employee elects the CDHP Health Plan with HSA Option and fails to meet any HSA eligibility rules, upon an IRS individual audit, they may be subject to applicable taxes and/or penalties.
+Please note: If an employee has an HSA and fails to meet any HSA eligibility rules, upon an IRS individual audit, they may be subject to applicable taxes and/or penalties.

-What do employees need to do to open my HSA?
+Does an employee need to do anything to open an HSA?

 Important note: Because an HSA is a bank account, it is subject to the requirements of the Patriot Act for the Consumer Identity Program (CIP).
 One such requirement is to have a street address on file that is not a P.O.
 Box.
 Employees must provide a primary, permanent, physical street address.
 Employees who enroll in a CDHP but are ineligible for an HSA will receive the Liberty contribution in their paycheck as taxable income.

-When will Liberty make its contributions to my HSA?
+When will Liberty make its contributions to the employee’s HSA?

-If an employee is enrolled in a CDHP and is eligible for and elects to open an HSA, Liberty will make its contribution to their HSA in the month following their enrollment (pro-rated based on hire date).
-Following annual benefits enrollment 2021, Liberty will make its contribution at the end of January 2021.
+If employees enroll in the Health Savings Plan or Core plans and are eligible for and elect to open an HSA, Liberty will make its contribution to their HSA in the month following their enrollment (pro-rated based on hire date).
+Following annual benefits enrollment 2023, Liberty will make its contribution at the end of January 2023.

-How much can employees contribute to the HSA if they join the CDHP during the year?
+How much can an employee contribute to the HSA if they join the Health Savings Premier or Core health plan during the year?

-Employees may contribute up to the annual IRS maximum when combined with Liberty Mutual’s contribution.
-Liberty’s contributions will be pro-rated based on date of hire.
+Employees may contribute up to the annual IRS maximum when combined with Liberty’s contribution.
+Liberty’s contributions will be pro-rated based on their date of hire.

 How often can employees change their HSA contribution amount?

 Employees can change their HSA contribution at any time.
+Visit BenefitConnect for details.
 Any change affects future contributions and will take effect as soon as administratively practicable following the date they change their contribution amount.
-Note that any increase in an employee's total contribution amount will be calculated for the paychecks left between the time they record the change and their last paycheck of the year.
+Note that any increase in the total contribution amount will be calculated for the paychecks left between the time they record the change and their last paycheck of the year.

 What is the difference between the FSA and HSA?